Project outputs

 4. Training toolkit

-A set of training modules and materials to support professional and social integration of migrants – providing attention to cultural aspects, national language, communication, and relational skills.
-The training proposes more diverse and responsive teaching and training work styles.
+The training toolkit includes modules and materials to support professional and social integration of migrants.
+It pays attention to cultural aspects, national language, communication, and relational skills.
+Diverse and responsive teaching and training work styles are possible in the training.

 Key results

-- 5 modules based on skills highlighted in the CFW.
+• 5 modules based on skills highlighted in the Competence Framework.

 5. Guidelines